Contents

 Your procurement transformation roadmap should also have the timelines in which you want to achieve those milestones.

-In some cases, it might be very difficult to assess timelines with greater confidence, that is fine for now.
+Sometimes, it might be very difficult to assess timelines with greater confidence; that is fine for now.

-You can always refine the timelines later once you get approval to move forward.
+You can refine the timelines later once you get approval to move forward.

-You obviously need a sponsor for the procurement transformation.
-Most likely it is going to be CFO or COO depending upon where the organization report into.
+You need a sponsor for the procurement transformation.
+Most likely, it is going to be CFO or COO, depending upon where the organization reports.

 And depending upon the scope, procurement transformation could be expensive.
 So spend some time calculating the return in the form of IRR’s (Internal rate of return) and NPV’s (Net Present value) of your proposed investment.